BuvinJT/distbuilder/docs/QuickStart.md

 ### Extended feature demo: "debug mode"

+Here is a good place to illustrate one very useful extended feature of this library, which may prove immeaditely valuable to you.
+This is will also help you to understand a common pattern for using some of the primary distbuilder classes.

-Now, locate the following commented out line in the Hello World Tk build script:
+Locate the following commented out line in the Hello World Tk build script:

     #def onPyPackageProcess( self, prc ): prc.isTestingExe = True